btwitsPratyush/real-estate/README.md

-real-estate landing page for nowww
+real-estate landing page for noww